teenager-ETH/Musubi/README.md

 Although the above flows haven't been fully completed yet, we are working tirelessly to make both flows available for use as soon as possible.

-How it's Made
+## How it's Made
-How it's made: Drawing from our experience in the web2 recruiting space, we identified the pain points of centralized solutions and the complexities of hiring overseas employees, particularly in the absence of a proper standard, payment layer, and an intense political environment.
+Drawing from our experience in the web2 recruiting space, we identified the pain points of centralized solutions and the complexities of hiring overseas employees, particularly in the absence of a proper standard, payment layer, and an intense political environment.

 As a result, we decided to create a fully decentralized platform.
 We used The Graph for data querying, IPFS for data storage, and UniRep for privacy protection.
 This ensures our platform is accessible anywhere in the world with internet and computer access.